ballerburg9005/wikipedia-live-telnet/README.md

 * needs observation: there was a bug that sometimes caused 60% CPU utilization idle, probably related to python/package versions

-* For some reason as of right now search does not trigger for AI, very strange.
-TODO fix.
+* For some reason as of right now search does not trigger in production server but triggers at home, very strange.

 ## general guide running